ammaryaser99/test2/README.md

 python app.py
 ```

-Then open `http://localhost:5000` in your browser.
-Upload documents and submit questions.
+Open `http://localhost:5000` in your browser.
+Upload one or more documents and then type questions about their contents.

+Uploaded files are stored locally in the `uploads/` folder.
+A FAISS index is written to `faiss_index/` so your data is preserved if you restart the server.

 ## Mobile App Idea

-You can create a simple mobile app (React Native, Flutter, or any framework) that sends file uploads and questions to the same Flask backend.
-The backend responds with the answer in JSON or HTML.
+A simple mobile client (React Native, Flutter, etc.) can send file uploads and questions to this Flask backend over HTTP.
+The server responds with answers in JSON or HTML so the same logic works on desktop or mobile.

-For production, you might deploy the Flask server and call it from your mobile app via HTTP.
+For production deployments consider hosting the Flask app on a cloud service and adding HTTPS and authentication.

 ## Notes

-- This is a minimal example for local experimentation.
-For large documents or heavy usage, consider using a more robust vector store and model hosting solution.
+This is a minimal proof of concept aimed at small‑scale use.
+For many users or large documents you may need more robust storage and a heavier language model.
-- Google NotebookLM is another option if you prefer a managed solution from Google.